mitcdh/docker-caddy/README.md

 Docker base image for a Caddy web server running on [AlpineLinux](http://alpinelinux.org).

-Includes the git feature and runs as the `web-srv` user.
+Includes the git, prometheus, and realip features and runs as the `web-srv` user.

 ### Usage
 #### Base web server